course-details-portlet

 Compulsory activities

-• Compulsory activity consists of group work.
+• Compulsory activity consists of written assignments done in groups.

 • The compulsory activities are approved for 4 years.
-With approved compulsory activities, the students resit the examination only.
+With approved compulsory activities, the students re-sit the examination only.

 Exam